4.9-Stars

 Visible Cracks or Tears

-Look closely along the length of electrical wiring and electrical cords for any cracks, holes, or rips in the outer protective insulation.
-This exposes the inner current-carrying copper conductors, which can arc and shorten if they make contact with other wires, metal junction boxes, or appliance frames.
+Look closely along the length of electrical wiring and electrical cords for cracks, holes, or rips in the outer protective insulation.
+This exposes the inner current-carrying copper conductors, which can arc and shorten if they contact other wires, metal junction boxes, or appliance frames.
 Small nicks or cuts in the insulation can quickly worsen over time due to physical stress or environmental factors.

 Discolouration